muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 Stereo audio is only supported for WAV files.

-...still investigating the actual issue of failure with `mono` audio.

-Media Stream Recording API (MediaRecorder object) is being implemented by both Firefox and Chrome.
-RecordRTC is also using MediaRecorder API for Firefox (nightly).

 RecordRTC is unable to record "mono" audio on chrome; however it seems that we can covert channels from "stereo" to "mono" using WebAudio API, though.
 MediaRecorder API's encoder only support 48k/16k mono audio channel (on Firefox Nightly).

 ## Credits